krislette/codsoft/README.md

 # Repository Information
-This repository contains a set of source codes for user-friendly command-line programs written in Python, designed specifically for CodSoft.
+This repository contains a set of source codes for user-friendly command-line inteface (CLI) programs written in Python, designed specifically for CodSoft.
 # Tasks
 1. To-do List
 2. Calculator